For the FITs | The Hidden Value of Advanced Practice Nurses in Cardiovascular Training

 Pineda: That fellows are here to learn.
 Have patience for them as they learn.
 Keep an eye on them to make sure they are practicing safely.
 Guide them to make sure they stay on track.

 Utilize their knowledge to further enrich yours.
-Don't forget that even though they are here to learn from the attendings, there are many things they will learn from mid-level providers, nurses and technicians too.
+Don't forget that even though they are here to learn from the attendings, there are many things they will learn from advanced practice nurses, nurses and technicians too.
 Also consider that the fellows may also want to teach you a thing or two they think will be beneficial to you.

-Lim: Use your gift of being a mid-level practitioner.
+Lim: Use your gift of being a advanced practice nurse.
 We're known to have the "brains of a doctor and the heart of a nurse."
 Don't forget to always advocate for your patient and bring your concerns to the fellow or attending.

 Be open to teaching those around you, whether it's a physician, NP, physician assistant, nurse or tech.
 Also be open to learning from those around you.
 No one knows everything and the beauty of medicine is that we're a team.
 We're all here together to provide the best outcome for the patient.